Fix: PyO3 Not Working — Bound API Migration, GIL Acquisition, Error Conversion, and NumPy Interop

 maturin develop --release

-python -c "import my_pkg; print(my_pkg.add(1, 2))"For distribution, build wheels per platform — see Maturin not working for the build matrix.
+python -c "import my_pkg; print(my_pkg.add(1, 2))"For distribution, build wheels per platform with Maturin and a CI matrix that covers Linux (manylinux), macOS (universal2), and Windows.

 Common Mistake: Forgetting crate-type = ["cdylib"] in Cargo.toml.
 PyO3 needs a dynamic library, not a binary: